 It will also help to pursue recreational mathematics in the form of games and puzzles to keep your skills tuned.
 Indeed, the exercises in Korner's book probably count as recreational mathematics.

-The main prerequisite for Computer Scientists is to have a good A-Level qualification in Mathematics; double subject Mathematics at A-Level is a significant advantage.
+The main prerequisite for Computer Scientists is to have a good A-level qualification in Mathematics, alongside Further Mathematics if it is offered at an applicant’s school.
 Physical science subjects such as Physics or Chemistry are also desirable.
-There is no requirement to have Computer Science at A-Level and an A-Level in Information and Communications Technology is not as useful as the subjects mentioned above.
+There is no requirement to have Computer Science at A-level and an A-level in Information and Communications Technology is not as useful as the subjects mentioned above.

 Interviews and Written Assessment